garys404/Lab-Report5/index.md

    ![Image](out8.png)

-  * There is a very useful command that is `-mtime`,which can help us to find the limited depth of our search.
+  * There is a very useful command that is `-maxdepth`,which can help us to find the limited depth of our search.
 If a very large value for `-maxdepth` can result in a long search that can consume a lot of system resources.
   * So, just like the example 1.
 The -maxdepth option is followed by the argument 4, which specifies that you want to limit the search to a depth of 4 levels.
 The -type option is followed by the argument f, which specifies that you want to search for regular files.

   * Now, let's look at the example 2.
 The -maxdepth option is followed by the argument 2, which specifies that you want to limit the search to a depth of 2 levels(the current directory and its immediate subdirectories).
 The -type option is followed by the argument f, which specifies that you want to search for regular files.